-The accounts of the Society shall be audited at the end of each financial year by an Auditor, who shall hold professional qualifications in accountancy.
+The accounts of the Society shall be audited or reviewed at the end of each financial year by an Auditor, who shall hold professional qualifications in accountancy.
 The Auditor shall be appointed each year at the Annual General Meeting.

-The financial year of the Society shall end on the 31st March in each year.
+The financial year of the Society shall end on the 31st March each year.

 The Society shall not have the power to borrow money.

-8. MEETINGS
+9. SOCIETY MEETINGS

 The Society shall hold at least one General Meeting in each financial year.
 At one such meeting there shall be a business session, which shall constitute the Annual General Meeting of the Society.
 At this meeting the Society shall: